18F/handbook/docs/how-we-work/tools/harvest.md

 **Time:**

-* 8 hours if it's a full day
+* 8 hours if it’s a full day
-* 4 hours if it's a half day
+* 4 hours if it’s a half day
 * anything under 4 hours should not be recorded

 ![Harvest screenshot 11](../../../images/harvest11.png)